 NZQA is the body primarily responsible for quality assurance matters in the tertiary education sector (excluding universties).
-It has overall national responsibility for the accreditation of institutions and for educational qualifications and standards (including degrees) delivered by providers other than the universities.
+It has overall national responsibility for the approval, accreditation and registration of institutions and for educational qualifications and standards (including degrees) delivered by providers other than the universities.
 The New Zealand Vice-Chancellors Committee is responsible for quality assurance matters relating to universities.

 NZQA maintains a register of accredited ITOs who can register assessors for the NZQF.